SlxxpyDeveloper/RadarScannerReadMe/README.md

 ### Updating to new version

-Download [latest build](https://github.com/Sparker-99/Admin-bot/releases) and Extract into old version directory.
+Download [latest release](https://slxxpy.xyz/) and Extract into old version directory.
 + Existing `config.json` and `database` folder will be not overwritten by the update.
-  + NOTE: any update of the `config_default.json` need to be merged manually by the user to the `config.json`.
++ NOTE: any changes you've made in the discord files will be overwritten!.
-+ Any edit done on default `commands` files will be lost.
-Consider backup or rename the file before update.
++ Please backup or rename the file before updating.
-+ Admin bot v3.0.5 or higher uses `Node 16` which kills any application with critical exceptions.
-So its recommended to use [PM2](https://pm2.keymetrics.io) or any program that restarts the bot.
 ___

 ### Configuration